A range of tools to assist you on topics ranging from social cohesion and inclusion to gender and human rights.

 To strengthen the potential of sport programmes to achieve positive protective outcomes and address challenges related to social inclusion, social cohesion and psychosocial wellbeing, UNHCR, the Olympic Refuge Foundation and the Swiss child relief agency Terre des hommes (Tdh) – supported by individuals and organisations from a broad cross-section of backgrounds and disciplines – collaborated to create the Sport for Protection Toolkit: Programming with Young People in Forced Displacement Settings

-Below is a selection of resources, some of which were used to inform the Sport for Protection Toolkit.
-They can support actors in designing, implementing and measuring programmes that use sport to address the challenges faced by refugees.
+Below is a selection of additional resources.
+They can support you to design, implement and measure programmes that use sport to address the challenges faced by refugees.

 General